Death Valley National Park

 Death Valley National Park is a national park of the United States that straddles the California–Nevada border, east of the Sierra Nevada.
 The park boundaries include Death Valley, the northern section of Panamint Valley, the southern section of Eureka Valley and most of Saline Valley.

 The park occupies an interface zone between the arid Great Basin and Mojave deserts, protecting the northwest corner of the Mojave Desert and its diverse environment of salt-flats, sand dunes, badlands, valleys, canyons and mountains.

 Death Valley is the largest national park in the contiguous United States, as well as the hottest, driest and lowest of all the national parks in the United States.
 It contains Badwater Basin, the second-lowest point in the Western Hemisphere and lowest in North America at 282 ft below sea level.
 More than 93% of the park is a designated wilderness area.

 The park is home to many species of plants and animals which have adapted to the harsh desert environment including creosote bush, Joshua tree, bighorn sheep, coyote, and the endangered Death Valley pupfish, a survivor from much wetter times.
 UNESCO included Death Valley as the principal feature of its Mojave and Colorado Deserts Biosphere Reserve in 1984.

-A series of Native American groups inhabited the area from as early as 7000 BCE, most recently the Timbisha around 1000 CE who migrated between winter camps in the valleys and summer grounds in the mountains.
+A series of Native American groups inhabited the area from as early as 7000 BC, most recently the Timbisha around 1000 AD who migrated between winter camps in the valleys and summer grounds in the mountains.
 A group of European-Americans, lost in the valley in 1849 while looking for a shortcut to the gold fields of California, gave this valley its grim name, even though only one of their group died there.